Granite State Challenge

-Granite State Challenge is an American television quizbowl game show that airs on New Hampshire Public Television and began in 1983.
+Granite State Challenge is an American television quizbowl game show that airs on New Hampshire PBS and began in 1983.

 Description

 High schools from around the state compete against each other to win "brainy bragging rights" and grant money for their school.
 The first season of the program was hosted by Tom Bergeron (now of America's Funniest Home Videos and Dancing with the Stars fame), one of Bergeron's first jobs appearing on television.
 Starting in the second season and continuing to 2018, Jim Jeannotte took over hosting duties.
 Jon Cannon became the host in the 2018-2019 season.
 Prior co-hosts include, Lori Warriner, Tim Estiloz, John Herman, and Alison MacNair (former host of NHPTV's NH Outlook).

 The competition features 16 teams in a single elimination tournament competing in half-hour shows that are pretaped over a few weeks and air through the broadcast season.
 The program previously selected 32 teams to compete on the televised rounds based on state geography and recent appearances; however, after a year-long hiatus, the program required interested teams to complete a written test, with the top-scoring sixteen teams earning spots.
 The championship game is called the Superchallenge.

 Since 1995, part of the funding for Granite State Challenge comes from proceeds of the New Hampshire Lottery Commission.
 Unitil Corporation is also one of the show's primary sponsors.
 Beginning in 2008, each episode is available to view on YouTube and to download at no charge on iTunes.
 Since 2012/2013, the winners of the NHPTV Granite State Challenge faces off against the WGBH High School Quiz Show Champions for a trophy called the "Governors Cup".
 Since the Governor's Cup started, New Hampshire (NHPTV) has 2 wins and Massachusetts (WGBH) has three wins.